OpenAstronomy/pyastro/pages/2018/index.rst

 Organising Committee
 ####################

-The organising committee consists of: Stuart Mumford (chair), Matt Craig, Kelle Cruz, Daniela Huppenkothen, Abigail Stevens, and Erik Tollerud.
+The organising committee consists of: Matt Craig (chair), Azalee Bostroem, Daniela Huppenkothen, Andrew Leonard, Duncan Macleod, Brigitta Sipocz and Erik Tollerud.

 To contact the SOC, send an email to python.in.astronomy.soc $AT$ gmail.com.